General

 Disruptions today are continuous—ranging from transportation delays and inventory imbalances to last-mile inefficiencies.
 In this environment, data-driven logistics becomes the backbone of operational resilience.

-Research highlights that supply chain agility—the ability to respond quickly to volatility—is more critical than cost efficiency alone for sustained competitive advantage .
+Research highlights that supply chain agility—the ability to respond quickly to volatility—is more critical than cost efficiency alone for sustained competitive advantage.
 Real-time analytics is what enables this agility.

 By providing a live view of operations, it allows organizations to shift from delayed reactions to immediate action.
+For fleet managers at high-volume retailers and logistics directors at manufacturing enterprises, this capability is the difference between absorbing a disruption and being derailed by one.

 What Is Real-Time Supply Chain Analytics?